SumanSKulkarni/SumanSKulkarni.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm Suman Kulkarni, a Ph.D. candidate at the University of Pennsylvania advised by [Dani S. Bassett] (https://scholar.google.com/citations?user=siYpAPsAAAAJ&hl=en).
+I'm Suman Kulkarni, a Ph.D. candidate at the University of Pennsylvania advised by [Dani S. Bassett](https://scholar.google.com/citations?user=siYpAPsAAAAJ&hl=en).
 This website is under construction, so stay tuned!